 Your point of sale can also track employee productivity and sales.
 Detailed reports should be able to clearly highlight exactly what an employee sold, including the average price per customer and transactions per hour.
 This is a useful tool for giving concrete feedback to your staff.

 7. User Accounts and Varying Levels of Access

 Not only is it important to keep up with your staff, but it is also crucial to understand exactly what your customers want.
 You can do just that with a customer database that clearly shows what your regular customers are and aren’t buying.
-Consolidating this data can help you strategize marketing and merchandising.
+Consolidating this data can help you strategize marketing and retail merchandising.
 This feature also allows customers to return items without receipts, keeping your best clients trusted and happy.

 In addition to returns being a stress-free process for customers, they should be easy for you as well.
-Your point of sale should return items to inventory and allow options for you to offer a cash or credit return, store credit, or swap for another product.
+Your point of sale should return the items to your inventory and allow options for you to offer a cash or credit return, store credit, or swap for another product.
 We all know how frustrating it is to jump through hoops to make a return.
 Set your business apart with an easy return policy and procedure.

 12. Overall Ease of Integration

-Lastly, your point of sale must integrate smoothly with its built-in features as well as with third-party software.
-For instance, changes made to inventory should automatically update at your registers so employees are kept informed in real time.
+Lastly, your point of sale must integrate smoothly with its built-in features as well as third-party software.
+For instance, changes made to your inventory should automatically update your registers so employees are kept informed in real time.